Single Sign On team management

 A few gotchas to look out for:

-Different IDPs have different nomenclature for the Audience URL.
-Some call it “Audience URI,” some call it “Entity ID”, some call it “Service Provider Entity ID.”
-It’s likely there are only two required fields without correct defaults, and they correspond to the SSO URL and Audience URL values above.
+Different IdPs have different names for the Audience URL.
+Some call it “Audience URI”, some call it “Entity ID”, some call it “Service Provider Entity ID.”
+It’s likely there are only two required fields without correct defaults, and they correspond to the

-In all IDPs we’ve worked with, the default NameID option is the correct one.
-Make sure it’s using the emailAddress schema.
+NameIDoption is the correct one.
+Make sure it’s using the

 user.email.
 In Duo this is

-Once you’ve created the application in your IDP, you can come back to Segment and click “Next”.
+Once you create the application in your IdP, you can come back to Segment and click “Next”.

-Your IDP will provide a URL and x.509 certificate.
+Your IdP provides a URL and x.509 certificate.
 Copy them into their respective fields in Segment.

 Back at the connections page, make sure your connection is enabled with the switch on the right.

-You can now test via IDP-initiated SSO (by clicking login to Segment from within your IDP) is working correctly.
-If not, please double check the IDP configuration gotchas section above.
+You can now test using IdP-initiated SSO (by clicking login to Segment from within your IdP) is working correctly.
+If not, double check the IdP configuration gotchas section above.